Solved! What Does Black Mold Look Like?

 - Scrub the surface area thoroughly with a nylon bristle brush to lift and unsettle the dampened mold.
 Then, wipe the area clean with rags or paper towels.
 Repeat as necessary until the mold is removed, and dispose of any materials used in a sealed plastic bag.

 If the mold returns or if you are unsure of your ability to complete this task on your own, play it safe and hire a professional.
+While the Centers for Disease Control (CDC) says that it is unnecessary to identify the type of mold present before treating it, the information may help homeowners in case mold returns.

 A working knowledge of common home problems can be a powerful tool in a homeowner’s arsenal.
 Being aware of what black mold is and how to remove it can empower homeowners to resolve this potentially hazardous issue.